Psychology and spirituality

-Modern man has thrown over the old religious principles and commandments and the ancient ethics and lives for the fulfillment of his small wishes, dreams and desires, but without observing and analyzing either these nor himself.
+Modern man has thrown over the old religious principles and commandments and the ancient ethics and lives for the fulfillment of his small wishes, dreams and desires, but without observing and analyzing either these nor himself (Eco-Humanism).

 The prevailing cultural values continue to be power, success, wealth and sex in various subtle expressions and forms.
-Technology is to serve all of this and enable it further, and therefore our earth became a plundered planet with growing biological problems and overpopulation with the consequence of upcoming local wars.
+Technology is to serve all of this and enable it further, and better technology arises due to competition.
+Therefore our earth became a plundered planet with growing biological problems and overpopulation with the consequence of upcoming local wars.

 Sri Aurobindo said : "This planet is mainly a big place of fulfilment of desires".

 2. Psychology - a modern answer to life